It’s time to rethink your employee recognition strategy has been saved

 - Deloitte employee recognition study methodology

-Business Chemistry can help leaders reinvent recognition with a more human-centric approach
+Business Chemistry can help leaders reinvent recognition in the workplace with a more human-centric approach

-Recognition at work is associated with increased levels of engagement and lower rates of turnover.
+Recognition in the workplace is associated with increased levels of engagement and lower rates of turnover.
 It can make the work environment more positive and help everyone be more productive, all while having positive benefits for the person expressing appreciation.
 Today’s employees want a relationship with their employer that is personalized, flexible, and customized, and they want to feel appreciated and valued for what they do.

-Deloitte’s Business Chemistry has released a new survey of 16,000 professionals, across a variety of industries, from C-suite leaders to junior staff, that confirms that when it comes to recognizing others, like many things at work, one size doesn’t fit all — and surprisingly, very few people want recognition that’s widely shared.
+Deloitte’s Business Chemistry has released a new survey of 16,000 professionals, across a variety of industries, from C-suite leaders to junior staff, that confirms that when it comes to employee recognition programs, like many things at work, one size doesn’t fit all — and surprisingly, very few people want recognition that’s widely shared.

-Business Chemistry can help leaders, managers, and professionals at all levels understand individual preferences for recognition, enabling organizations to move beyond delivering rewards to building relationships with the workforce of the future.
+Business Chemistry can help leaders, managers, and professionals at all levels understand individual preferences for recognition in the workplace, enabling organizations to move beyond delivering rewards to building relationships with the workforce of the future.

 Deloitte employee recognition study highlights